cms-opendata-analyses/OutreachExercise2011/README.md

 ## Running the Exercise

-You must specify in your run.py code which analysis you wants to run:
+You must specify in your run.py code which analysis you want to run:

 ```
 # Import the Analyzer you want to run: